steam/presentations/oss-by-default/open-source-by-default.md

 ---

-> Computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
+> Computer software with its<br>source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
 -- Wikipedia

----

-# What is Open-Source By Default?

----

-# Unless we have a reason __*NOT*__ to, a project is open sourced

 ---